Pelican Bomb, A Studio in the Woods, and Newcomb Art Museum of Tulane University present a citywide public project with artists Fallen Fruit.

 Alongside the planting of 300 fruit trees in New Orleans, Fallen Fruit are working with local residents to create fun and enriching public participatory programs that celebrate New Orleans’ social histories, neighborhood stories, and the value of generosity and collective action.
 These include a pickle party where residents gather to make delicious pickles; a collectively made magazine; a sno-ball portrait studio; and more.

-And in April, Fallen Fruit open “EMPIRE,” an exhibition at Newcomb Art Museum bringing together objects from Tulane University’s special collections to further examine the ways the story of New Orleans is told.
+And in April, Fallen Fruit open “EMPIRE,” an immersive installation at Newcomb Art Museum bringing together objects from Tulane University’s special collections to further examine the ways the story of New Orleans is told.

 Click here for a list of events and programs related to “Fallen Fruit of New Orleans.”

 Contact Charlie Tatum at firstname.lastname@example.org with all press inquiries.